ashishbajaj99/data-structures/README.md

 File Structure and Code
 ============
 `main.c` - This contains the entry point to test the data-structure code.

 `asciiList.c/.h` - This contains functions to print the contents of a linked list to a console.

 `asciiTree.c/.h` - This contains functions to print the contents of a binary search tree to a console.

 `linkedList.c/.h` - This contains functions to add/remove/find/clear linked list.

-Note: The asciitree.c file was downloaded from the internet - its not my code.
+Note: The `asciitree.c/.h` files were downloaded from the internet - its not my code.
 Its a nifty little piece of software for humanly readable representation of a binary tree on a console.
 For more details see the stackoverflow question here: [how to draw a binary tree to the console](http://stackoverflow.com/questions/801740/c-how-to-draw-a-binary-tree-to-the-console)

 License
 ==========